Unique handmade wire trees

 The impressive, inspiring beauty of a mature structured tree is strived for in the ancient art of bonsai, seeking to model these gigantic plants in miniature.
 That is what gives me a lot of creative satisfaction and urges me to do better each time I begin another sculpture.

-Instagram feed wirewood_trees
+Instagram feed from wirewood_trees

 Places to view my work